Confederate States of America: Diplomacy

 Throughout the early years of the war, British foreign secretary Lord John Russell, Emperor Napoleon III of France, and, to a lesser extent, British Prime Minister Lord Palmerston, showed interest in recognition of the Confederacy or at least mediation of the war.
-British Chancellor of the Exchequer William Gladstone, convinced of the necessity of intervention on the Confederate side based on the successful diplomatic intervention in Second Italian War of Independence against Austria, attempted unsuccessfully to convince Lord Palmerston to intervene.
+Chancellor of the Exchequer William Gladstone attempted unsuccessfully to convince Palmerston to intervene.
 By September 1862 the Union victory at the Battle of Antietam, Lincoln's preliminary Emancipation Proclamation and abolitionist opposition in Britain put an end to these possibilities.
-The cost to Britain of a war with the U.S. would have been high: the immediate loss of American grain-shipments, the end of British exports to the U.S., and the seizure of billions of pounds invested in American securities.
-War would have meant higher taxes in Britain, another invasion of Canada, and full-scale worldwide attacks on the British merchant fleet.
-Outright recognition would have meant certain war with the United States.
-In mid-1862, fears of a race war (as had transpired in the Haitian Revolution of 1791–1804) led to the British considering intervention for humanitarian reasons.
-Lincoln's Emancipation Proclamation did not lead to interracial violence, let alone a bloodbath, but it did give the friends of the Union strong talking points in the arguments that raged across Britain.
+The cost to Britain of a war with the U.S. would have been high: the immediate loss of American grain shipments, the end of British exports to the U.S., and seizure of billions of pounds invested in American securities.
+War would have meant higher taxes in Britain, another invasion of Canada, and attacks on the British merchant fleet.
+In mid-1862, fears of a race war (like the Haitian Revolution of 1791–1804) led to the British considering intervention for humanitarian reasons.

-John Slidell, the Confederate States emissary to France, did succeed in negotiating a loan of $15,000,000 from Erlanger and other French capitalists.
-The money went to buy ironclad warships, as well as military supplies that came in with blockade runners.
-The British government did allow the construction of blockade runners in Britain; they were owned and operated by British financiers and ship owners; a few were owned and operated by the Confederacy.
-The British investors' goal was to get highly profitable cotton.
+John Slidell, the Confederate States emissary to the French Empire, succeeded in negotiating a loan of $15,000,000 from Erlanger and other French capitalists for ironclad warships and military supplies.
+The British government allowed the construction of blockade runners in Britain.
+Most of these were owned and operated by British financiers and shipowners, though a few were owned and operated by the Confederacy.
+The goal of the British investors was to acquire highly profitable cotton.